VarunSaiPerecharla/Diabetes-Prediction-Application/README.md

 # Features
 Accepts input for 8 health-related parameters:
-Pregnancies
-Glucose
+Pregnancies,
+Glucose,
-Blood Pressure
+Blood Pressure,
-Skin Thickness
+Skin Thickness,
-Insulin
-BMI
+Insulin,
+BMI,
-Diabetes Pedigree Function
+Diabetes Pedigree Function,
-Age
+Age.

   Processes the inputs using a pre-trained ML model.

   Returns a prediction: "Diabetes Positive" or "Diabetes Negative".

   User-friendly interface styled with Bootstrap.

 # Requirements
 Before running the application, ensure you have the following installed:
-Python
-Flask
-Numpy
-Scikit-learn
+Python,
+Flask,
+Numpy,
+Scikit-learn.

 # Files Overview
 app.py: Main Python script for the Flask application.
-Includes routes for handling form submissions and making predictions using the ML model. diabetes.pkl: Pre-trained machine learning model. scaler.pkl: Scaler for preprocessing input data. index.html: Frontend HTML form for user input.
+Includes routes for handling form submissions and making predictions using the ML model.

+diabetes.pkl: Pre-trained machine learning model.

+scaler.pkl: Scaler for preprocessing input data.

+index.html: Frontend HTML form for user input.

 # How the Prediction Works
 The user provides input values for the 8 health parameters in the HTML form.

-These values are sent to the Flask backend upon submission The app.py script:
+These values are sent to the Flask backend upon submission

+The app.py script:
                     Preprocesses the input data using the scaler.
                     Feeds the data into the pre-trained model for prediction.